-The RC4s are a stiff race ski that will only suit advanced skiers, however when you can ski them, they are awesome!
-A lightweight construct makes the skis ideal for those who are transitioning from all-mountain to race skis.
+The RC4s are a stiff race ski that will only suit advanced skiers, however, when you can ski them, they are awesome!
+A lightweight construction makes the skis ideal for those who are transitioning from all-mountain to race skis.

 The RC4s rather peculiarly have no tip, so that the downward force from the air rushing through the hole, where the tip should be, creates more downward pressure and makes the ski travel faster.
-Fischer also offer a variety of other products for all levels of skiing and they are all of exceptional quality.
+Fischer is also offering a variety of other products for all levels of skiing and they are all of an exceptional quality.

-Fischer is perhaps the favourite brand of a certain ski journalist!
+Fischer is perhaps the favorite brand of a certain ski journalist!

 Another one of the best ski brands available is Blizzard, which is based in Austria and was set up by a returning soldier who began to make skis in his family’s joinery shop.

 The company was established in 1945 and is now owned by the Technica Group.
 They produce a wide range of skis and their products can be used by almost any skier.